Jala3400/Logo_to_ASCII/docs/tutorial.md

 Other important arguments are:

--   `--verbose`, which will give you information about the characters used and the image.
+-   `--verbose`: Will give you information about the characters used and the image.

 An example of this is: